 The vision is to develop high-fidelity analytical tools and a platform to test the new and evolving concepts with high resolution and to mimic real-world operations in a simulation environment.
 The proliferation of ITS applications coupled with SANDAG´s deep and pioneering use of modeling for planning and operations, has made the San Diego I-15 model the perfect testbed for both ATDM and DMA.
 The ICM network is being used to assess the role that predictions play within ATDM, incorporation of new functionality to the corridor (Speed Harmonization, and Dynamic Merge Control) and the sensitivity of the duration of a prediction on the effectiveness of a decision support system.

-Intelligent Network Flow Optimization (INFLO) and the Cooperative Adaptive Cruise Control (CACC) have been incorporated into Aimsun, with Multi-Modal Intelligent Traffic Signal Systems (MMITSS) and Trajectory Conversion Algorithm (TCA) coming in the near term.
+Intelligent Network Flow Optimization (INFLO) and the Cooperative Adaptive Cruise Control (CACC) have been incorporated into Aimsun Live, with Multi-Modal Intelligent Traffic Signal Systems (MMITSS) and Trajectory Conversion Algorithm (TCA) coming in the near term.

 Further reading: Analysis, Modeling, and Simulation (AMS) Testbed Development and Evaluation to Support Dynamic Mobility Applications (DMA) and Active Transportation and Demand Management (ATDM) Programs: FHWA Evaluation Report for the San Diego Testbed, July 2017